kaazing/gateway/doc/admin-reference/r_conf_service.md

 -   **NULL cipher suite**

-    Use the `NULL` cipher suite when you want ${the.gateway} to accept connections from known authenticated TLS clients but you do not want those connections to be encrypted:
+    Use the `NULL` cipher suite when you want the Gateway to accept connections from known authenticated TLS clients but you do not want those connections to be encrypted:

     ``` auto-links:
     <ssl.ciphers>NULL</ssl.ciphers>